-Chin-Hao Huang is a postdoctoral research associate at the University of Southern California (2014-2015), and will take up the position of assistant professor in political science at Yale-NUS College, beginning 2015.
+Chin-Hao Huang is a postdoctoral research associate at the University of Southern California (2014-2015), and will take up the position of assistant professor of political science at Yale-NUS College, beginning 2015.
 He specializes in international security, especially with regard to China and Asia.
 He has testified before Congress on Chinese foreign and security policy, and is the recipient of the 2014 American Political Science Association (APSA) Foreign Policy Section Best Paper Award and the 2013 International Studies Association (ISA)-West Best Paper Award.
 His field research in more than 30 countries across Europe, Africa, and Asia has been externally supported in part by the United States Institute of Peace (USIP), UK Foreign and Commonwealth Office (FCO) Strategic Program Fund, MacArthur Foundation, Norwegian Ministry of Foreign Affairs, and the Rockefeller Foundation, among others.
 Until 2009, he was a researcher at the Stockholm International Peace Research Institute (SIPRI) in Sweden, and prior to that worked with the Freeman Chair in China Studies at the Center for Strategic and International Studies (CSIS) in Washington, DC.

 He currently resides in Pasadena, California.
 Aside from work and academics, he is a slow but passionate triathlete, an amateur cook, and an aspiring and adventurous globe-trotter.